This article discusses the many wonderful things to do in Carpinteria!

 Seems like alpacas are taking the world by storm.
 Their cute faces are featured on social media on regular basis and I see more and more kids holding alpaca plush toys.

 If you want to do something different in Carpinteria, this is a good option.
 Canzelle Family Farms have been breeding alpacas for over 20 years.
-In addition, the farm is house to llamas, sheep, dogs, and cats.
+In addition, the farm is a house to llamas, sheep, dogs, and cats.

 You can only see the alpacas on a guided tour and reservations are needed.
 There is nobody controlling access to the farm but if you are not participating in a tour, you will be asked to leave.